naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the developer go broke?
-Because he used up all his cache.
+Why did the scarecrow win an award?
+Because he was outstanding in his field.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)